conda/conda/docs/source/install/quick.rst

 between environments on your local computer.
 Conda is included in all versions of **Anaconda, Anaconda Server**, and **Miniconda**.

-The fastest way to get and install conda is to download Miniconda, a bootstrap version of Anaconda that includes just conda, its dependencies, and Python.
-Anaconda has all that plus 150+ open source packages that install at the same time, and 250 packages that can be installed with the simple ``conda install`` command.
+The fastest way to get and install conda is to `download Miniconda <http://conda.pydata.org/miniconda.html>`_, a mini version of Anaconda that includes just conda, its dependencies, and Python.
+Anaconda has all that plus over 100 open source packages that install at the same time, and over 200 packages that can be installed with the simple ``conda install`` command.

 You can be using Python in two minutes or less with this quick install guide - including install, update and uninstall.
 If you have any problems, please see the full installation instructions.

-TIP: If you prefer to have the 150+ open source packages included with Anaconda, and have 10 minutes and disk space required, you can download Anaconda simply by replacing the word “Miniconda” with “Anaconda” in the examples below.
+TIP: If you prefer to have the over 100 open source packages included with Anaconda, and have 20 minutes and the disk space required, you can download Anaconda simply by replacing the word “Miniconda” with “Anaconda” in the examples below.